Marta (footballer): Career start

-Umeå IK
+2004–2009: Umeå IK

-Marta joined Umeå IK during the 2004 season, and reached the final of the UEFA Women's Cup, winning 8–0 on aggregate against Frankfurt, with Marta scoring three goals over the two legs.
+Marta joined Umeå IK during the 2004 season.
+The team reached the final of the UEFA Women's Cup, winning 8–0 on aggregate against Frankfurt, with Marta scoring three goals over the two legs.
 Domestically, Umeå finished second to Djurgården in both the Damallsvenskan and the Swedish Cup.
-That season, Marta scored 22 goals and tied with teammate Laura Kalmari for most goals in the league.
-However, they were knocked out in the UEFA Women's Cup quarter-finals by Djurgården, with Marta not being able to play due to injury.
-In the 2005 season, Marta scored 21 league goals to be the top scorer in the Damallsvenskan and helped Umeå IK to an undefeated season.
-During the Swedish Cup finals, Marta punched Helen Fagerström and later apologized.
-Minutes later, Malin Nykvist elbowed her in the face, resulting in a fractured eye socket.
+That season, Marta scored 22 goals and was tied with her teammate Laura Kalmari for most goals in the league.
+Umeå were eliminated in the UEFA Women's Cup quarter-finals by Djurgården, with Marta unable to play due to injury.
+In the 2005 season, Marta was the top scorer in the Damallsvenskan with 21 goals, and helped Umeå to an undefeated season.
+During the Swedish Cup finals, Marta punched Helen Fagerström.
+Minutes later, Malin Nykvist elbowed Marta in the face, resulting in a fractured eye socket.
+Marta later apologized for her behavior.

-In 2006, Umeå again won the league without losing, with Marta scoring 21 goals.
-Umeå cruised to an 11–1 aggregate win over Norwegian side Kolbotn FK in the UEFA Women's Cup semi-finals, with Marta scoring twice in both matches.
-They went on to lose the 2007 UEFA Women's Cup final to Arsenal.
-For the third time in a row, she was on the losing side in the Swedish cup final when her side was defeated 3–2 by Linköpings FC.
-The 2007 season was relatively successful for Umeå, with the club winning both the league, in which they finished nine points ahead of Djurgården, and the Swedish Cup, beating AIK 4–3 in a match in which Marta scored a hat-trick, the last (winning) goal coming three minutes from time.
+In 2006, Umeå was again undefeated in the league, with Marta scoring 21 goals.
+The team achieved an 11–1 aggregate win over Kolbotn FK in the 2007 UEFA Women's Cup semi-finals, with Marta scoring twice in both matches.
+They went on to lose the final to Arsenal.
+For the third time in a row, she was on the losing side in the Swedish cup final when Umeå was defeated 3–2 by Linköpings FC.
+Umeå won the league in 2007.
+They also won the Swedish Cup after defeating AIK 4–3 in a match in which Marta scored a hat-trick.
 Marta scored 25 goals in the league, finishing one goal behind the top scorer Lotta Schelin.

-The 2008 season saw Umeå win another league title, with Marta tying with Manon Melis for the top scorer in the league.
-On the day of the FIFA World Player of the Year Awards in January 2009, Marta announced that she would play for the Los Angeles Sol for the next three years.
-At the request of Marta, the Los Angeles side also purchased Johanna Frisk from Umeå IK, which led to a report by Swedish TV4 sports presenter Patrick Ekwall that Marta and Frisk were a lesbian couple.
+The 2008 season saw Umeå win another league title, with Marta tying with Manon Melis for the top scorer.
+In January 2009, Marta announced that she would play for the Los Angeles Sol for the next three years.
+At her request, the Sol also signed Umeå's Johanna Frisk, which led Swedish TV4 sports presenter Patrick Ekwall to report that Marta and Frisk were a lesbian couple.
 Both players denied this to be true.